Faculty Resources

 TURNAROUND TIMES

-In general, you can expect to receive feedback within two weeks of the committee receiving the proposal from the advisor.
+In general, you can expect to receive feedback within two weeks of the committee receiving the proposal.
 However, there are certain peak times, toward the end of the semester, when volume is high and the committee might need more time.
-So please submit as early in the semester as possible, especially if you need a quick turnaround on your proposal.
+So please submit as early in the semester as possible.

 FAQ

 First time submitters may wish to view this list of frequently asked questions.
-This will help to reduce the numbers of resubmissions you may need to make.
+This may help to reduce the numbers of resubmissions you may need to make.

 While signed consent forms are the default option for demonstrating you have received consent when conducting research with human subjects, the Code of Federal Regulations [2018] (Available at https://www.hhs.gov/ohrp/regulations-and-policy/regulations/45-cfr-46/i…) says the following:

-So if the work you are doing would be anonymous if there were no signed form for informed consent and there is a minimal risk involved, you may apply for a waiver of documentation.
+If the research you are conducting would be anonymous if there were no signed form for informed consent and there is a minimal risk involved, you may apply for a waiver of documentation.
 If, on the other hand, the work has no foreseen risks involved and you would otherwise not ask for signed consent, then you may also apply for informed consent.
 In both cases, however, you must offer subjects a written statement of how to contact you and what they are doing in the project.

 PROPOSAL SUBMISSIONS

-Click on the Human Subjects Form link below to download the proposal form.
-Please combine all documents into one file if possible.
-Only faculty members should send proposals to ACHS!
-If you are a student, your proposal must go through your faculty advisor.
+The Human Subjects Form link can be found here.
+Only faculty members should submit proposals to ACHS.
+If you are a student, your proposal must go through your faculty research advisor.

 Human Subjects Form Revised (7.22)